Are you Eligible for a Deferred Judgment?

 Not only does diversion allow you to avoid jail time, but you will also not be required to disclose the arrest or your participation in the diversion program at any point when applying for jobs, professional licenses, or certificates (unless you apply to become a peace officer).
 It’s very nearly like the arrest didn’t happen.
 This can be a great option for someone who had a brief problem, but who can and will get their life back on track, and wishes to do so without a criminal record.
 Speak with an experienced criminal defense attorney about whether drug diversion could work for you.

-If you’ve been arrested for a crime involving drugs, driving while intoxicated, or another California misdemeanor or felony, contact skilled Ventura County criminal defense attorney Paul Tyler for a consultation on your case, at 805-981-3916.
+If you’ve been arrested for a crime involving drugs, driving while intoxicated, or another California misdemeanor or felony, contact skilled Ventura County criminal defense attorney Paul Tyler for a free consultation on your case, at 805-889-9000.